Code-Institute-Submissions/gameshow-m1/README.md

 <h1 align = "center">GameShow</h1>

-View the live project at the following link
+View the live project at the following link.

-Provide screenshots of responsive at the following link
+Provide screenshots of responsive at the following link.

 The online gaming streaming world has exploded in the last decades.
 With good Wi-Fi and a charismatic approach, gamers are flocking to online streams to watch players complete their favourite games.
 The development of streaming platforms such as Twitch, YouTube and Patreon has allowed gaming streamers to create a fan base like no other.